Spreading-splashing transition of nanofluid droplets on a smooth flat surface: Materials and experimental methods

 In addition to stability, the nanofluids are experimentally characterized in terms of density, viscosity and surface tension to accurately calculate the Weber and Reynolds numbers.
-Viscosity measurements are performed with the ARES-G2 rheometer using a double-walled Couette cell at shear rates between 1 to 100~s$^{-1}$.
-The dynamic viscosity is Newtonian and determined within 3\% uncertainty.
-Oscillatory experiments show that while the samples with the highest nanoparticle loading exhibit nonzero storage modulus $G'$, this value is at least an order of magnitude smaller than the loss modulus $G''$ ($\tan \delta = G'' / G' \gg 1$).

-For the surface tension measurements, the pendant drop method is applied using the KSV CAM200 goniometer.
-For each sample, the Young-Laplace fit is applied to 150 images for the surface tension calculation: 30 consecutive images from 5 different drops are averaged to prove that the surface tension does not vary from drop to drop and does not depend on the pending time.
-Finally, the density of the samples are measured using a pycnometer (BlauBrand density bottle, Gay-Lussac pattern, calibrated, 10.109~ml).
+Viscosity measurements are performed with an ARES-G2 rheometer using a double-walled Couette cell at shear rates between 1 to 100~s$^{-1}$.
+Extra oscillatory experiments show that while the samples with the highest nanoparticle loading exhibit nonzero storage modulus $G'$, this value is at least an order of magnitude smaller than the loss modulus $G''$ ($\tan \delta = G'' / G' \gg 1$).
+All in all, the dynamic viscosity is determined within 3\% uncertainty and the nanofluids are accepted to be Newtonian.
+For the surface tension measurements, the pendant drop method is employed using the KSV CAM200 goniometer.
+For each sample, the Young-Laplace fit is applied to 150 images: 30 consecutive images out of 5 different drops are averaged to prove that the surface tension does not vary from drop to drop and does not depend on the pending time.
+Retraction experiments show no wrinkling or other indication that the particles adsorb to the air-liquid interface.
+Finally, the density of the samples are measured using a pycnometer (BlauBrand, Gay-Lussac pattern, calibrated, 10.109~ml).